zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our scriptwriter doesn’t like to brag, but I’ll bra g for her.
 She’s the best scriptwriter on the Internet.
 From Los Angeles, Cal ifornia, I’m Jeff McQuillan.
 Thank you for listen.
 Come back and listen to us ag ain, here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Getting Shocking News